 This is another point that will always make my list.
 I cannot stress enough how important it is to have several pairs of shoes in rotation for any amount of running, but particularly marathon training.
 First, if you have several pairs in rotation, it will alleviate the need for a panicked trip to the running store for a new pair if the original pair starts showing signs of wear.
 Second, if you rotate shoes you’ll diminish the opportunity for injuries to arise.

-7. Invest in lube, a foam roller, and kinesiology tape.
+7. Invest in lube, a foam roller, kinesiology tape and a waist trainer.

 8. Try new hydration options.